-A Dom sub contract is a document that defines the boundaries and agreements of the dynamic between the Dominant and the submissive.
+A BDSM contract is a document that defines the boundaries and agreements of the dynamic between the Dominant and the submissive.
 The document could be as simple as one page with a few rules the submissive is agreeing to follow, or it could be a full fledged, long and detailed breakdown of the entire dynamic.
 If you’re looking for a template, you can download the one I use here in this article.

 “We’re just having a little kinky fun, why on earth would we need to bring in a boring document?”